ids-s1-21/project-team/README.md

 ### Number of Performances in the Week and Weekly Gross Revenue:

-We then use geom_jitter for the plot of “weekly gross revenue” vs. “number of performances in the week”.
+We then made a scatter plot of “weekly gross revenue” against “number of performances in the week”.
 However, the graph doesn’t indicate any relationship between them since the data are randomly disbributed without any pattern (that is, theatres with low number of performances per week can have high weekly revenue, while those with high number of performances per week may receive revenue not as high).
 This is the same for the relationship between “number of performances in the week” and “average ticket price”.

 ### Main Research: Average Ticket Price and Weekly Gross Revenue